OmegaAOL/Firefox-3-Theme-NEW/README.md

 Return YouTube Dislikes @ https://addons.mozilla.org/en-US/firefox/addon/return-youtube-dislikes/

 I recommend fiddling with the default Redux settings to achieve your preferred look.
-This is non-invasive and not a custom hosted video page unlike some options.
+This just modifies YouTube's default frontend and is not a custom hosted video page unlike some options.
 The other options are *slow, buggy, and lack a ton of features*.
 If you really want the 2008 look and not Youtube Redux's 2013-2017 theming, check out https://vorapis.pages.dev/